oemof/tespy/docs/basics/heat_pump.rst

 Typical Errors
 ^^^^^^^^^^^^^^
-If you over- or underdetermine the system by specifying too few or too many parameters, you will get an error message.
+If you over or under determine the system by specifying too few or too many parameters, you will get an error message.
 We could set the heat demand and the mass flow at the same time.